FAQs - Elections

 In no case does this allow you to have two votes at the election.

-I am on the Māori electoral roll, does this affect who I can vote for?
+I'm on the Māori electoral roll, does this affect who I can vote for?

-Yes, as Horowhenua District Council has established Māori ward.
+Yes, as Horowhenua District Council has established a Māori ward.
 In this case, this affects who you get to choose from to represent you.
-Choosing between the Māori electoral roll and general electoral roll is a personal choice and you’ll need to decide which roll best represents your views and interests.
+Choosing between the Māori electoral roll and general electoral roll is a personal choice, and you’ll need to decide which roll best represents your views and interests.

 3. Candidates